-For urbanized areas, defined by the U.S. Census as places with populations greater than 50,000, applicants can receive up to nine points with a combination of access to fixed route transit and walkability.
-These areas, identified by the Minnesota Department of Transportation (MnDOT)4 are in and around Duluth, East Grand Forks, La Crescent, Rochester, Moorhead, Mankato and St. Cloud.
+For urbanized areas, defined by the U.S. Census as places with populations greater than 50,000, applicants can receive up to 9 points total.
+Applicants can claim points for access to fixed route transit and walkability together, or for either category separately.
+These areas, identified by the Minnesota Department of Transportation (MnDOT)4, are in and around Duluth, East Grand Forks, La Crescent, Rochester, Moorhead, Mankato, and St. Cloud.